Title

 The Freeport Area of Bataan (FAB) Act of 2009 establishes a special economic zone in Bataan, Philippines, to attract foreign investments, create jobs, and promote industrial and economic development, with registered enterprises receiving tax incentives and foreign investors eligible for an investor's visa.

-Except for defense and security matters, in conflicts between AFAB and LGUs, the decision of AFAB prevails.
+Except for defense and security matters, in case of conflict between AFAB and LGUs/NG on matters affecting the FAB, AFAB’s decision prevails.

 Analyze Cases Smarter, Faster